SoftUni-Internal/interactive-content/EN/02-Data-Defenition-And-Data-Types/00-Data-Definition-And-Data-Types.md

 A character set is a set of symbols and encodings.
 A collation is a set of rules for comparing characters in a character set.

 For example, a subset of a character set could consist of the letters A , B and C .
-A default collation could define these as appearing in an ascending order of A, B, C .
+A default collation could define these as appearing in an ascending order of A, B, C.

 CHARACTER SET(Encoding) - "Where Encoding coud be for example 'utf8', 'ucs2' etc."